 May is Ehlers-Danlos Syndrome Awareness Month.
-Ehlers-Danlos Syndrome, abbreviated to EDS, is a genetic disorder that affects 1 out of 5,000 people across the world.
-It’s also considered an “invisible illness” since it isn’t clear from the outside whether someone is living with EDS.
+Ehlers-Danlos Syndrome, abbreviated as EDS, is a genetic disorder that affects 1 out of 5,000 people across the world.
+It is considered an “invisible illness” since its symptoms are not always visible to the eye.

-This article explains what Ehlers-Danlos Syndrome is, its symptoms, how to support someone living with EDS, and simple actions anyone can take to help.
+This article introduces Ehlers-Danlos Syndrome, its symptoms, how to support someone living with EDS, and simple actions anyone can take to help.

 Ehlers-Danlos Syndrome: What is it?